01.03.2020 | Visual Storytelling

 We discussed chatting online versus face-to-face, and agreed that you should never use the full stop in online conversations unless you're serious.
 Or angry.
 Or frustrated.
 And smileys are like body language.
 We think we understand them.
 But we can have different interpretations.
 Above all, we appreciate presence in conversations.
 Being there and listening, being authentic and respectful.
 It's all about connecting with others, but secretly we also enjoy exploring some contentious ground in conversations.
 These are just a few highlights from two hours of interaction and drawing.
-Check out the photos!

 Visual Agency is 1 year old!
 We celebrated this with a Potluck & PechaKucha Party for all members of Visual Agency!
 Our community of like-minded people is growing, bringing together people interested in visualisation, creativity and dialogue.
 We shared a potluck dinner and enjoyed PechaKucha presentations on the topic of creative thinking & sustainable change.
 Fiona talked about sustainable events organisation; Heidi introduced us to the Feldenkrais method; Hin-Yan spoke about the pollution of the oceans; Tordur shared with us his idea of cycling tours in the city; Anja explained what think.dk is about; and I gave some insights into my community-building to encourage more sharing and upcycling between neighbours.
 Tonia, Justyna, Osama, Carmen and Melinda brought delicious dishes to share.
 A big thank you to everyone for their contributions, making this a truly great evening!
-Have a look at the photos!

 I am very excited to announce that Visual Agency has started collaborating with the new Innovation Hub at the University of Copenhagen!
 The Innovation Hub, or KU PLUS, is "a platform for the development of new ideas and collaborations at Copenhagen University".
 As this is a perfect match with Visual Agency's goals, I believe that this will be a very fruitful and mutually worthwhile collaboration.
 To start with, I am organising the creativity course at the Hub, and more workshops will follow soon.